GLOSSARY @F-L-O-W

 reliability

-items, or the stability (test–retest) of a set of test
+stability (test–retest) of a set of test scores over time.

 requisite organization